 A Crucial Choice

 There are many important variables to consider when planning a breast augmentation procedure, including silicone versus saline breast implants.
-Dr. Stephen Greenberg's Long Island practice offers both types, because saline and silicone have mutually exclusive advantages that make one or the other more suitable for specific goals and preferences.
+Stephen T. Greenberg, M.D., F.A.C.S’s practice offers both types, because saline and silicone have mutually exclusive advantages that make one or the other more suitable for specific goals and preferences.
 The fundamental difference between these two types of breast implants is that saline implants contain a sterile solution of water and salt, while silicone implants contain a more dense silicone gel.
 After extensive testing, the U.S. Food and Drug Administration has determined that both saline and silicone implants are safe for use.
 Dr. Greenberg is an expert cosmetic surgeon who will take careful note as you describe the enhancement you wish to achieve, and then recommend the implants that will produce the bust line you desire.
-If you would like to learn more about the differences between saline and silicone breast implants, contact our Long Island practice today.
+If you would like to learn more about the differences between saline and silicone breast implants, contact our practice today.

 When it comes to achieving a natural look and feel, many women prefer silicone breast implants.
 Silicone gel is very similar in feel to natural breast tissue.
 The silicone gel maintains substantial outward pressure on the implant, helping it to retain a robust, natural shape.
 Saline, on the other hand, tends to reveal some rippling as it succumbs to the pressure of surrounding natural breast tissue.
 This principle makes silicone the implant of choice for women who are very thin, are undergoing breast reconstruction surgery, or have chosen to have their implant placed above the pectoral muscle.
 On the other hand, women who choose to place the implant below the pectoral muscle, or who have ample existing breast tissue, may be able to achieve satisfying results with saline implants.